paradigmadigital/Promptmeteo/README.md

 ### ✨ Load a trained task

-and loaded again to make new predictions
+... and loaded again to make new predictions.

 ```python
 from promptmeteo import DocumentClassifier